wheredidhugo/fullscreen-spotify-electron/README.md

 # How to use:

+## Make sure you have Node.js and NPM installed

 ## Step 1: Download this application

 Either download the zip by clicking on the green button that says "Code" and then clicking on "Download ZIP"